JillYeh08/THE-Top-5-Best-Taiwanese-Foods/README.md

  <h2> <a id="Braised Pork Rice"> Braised Pork Rice </a> </h2>

  The dish that reminds me of Taiwan the most is Braised Pork Rice.
 It’s the simplest dish out there and is often paired with yellow pickled radish slices and a braised egg.
-The best Braise Pork Rice is when there’s just the right amount of the braising liquid in the rice.
+The best Braised Pork Rice is when there’s just the right amount of the braising liquid in the rice.
 It can’t be too liquidy or too dry.

    [Recipe for Braised Pork Rice](https://redhousespice.com/lu-rou-fan/)